 Shallow breathing is known as chest breathing because it doesn’t allow your diaphragm to contract or relax fully.
 When this happens, you may notice that only your chest rises and falls, but not your belly.
 Chest breathing reduces the quality of our oxygen exchange and keeps the body tense.
 It happens when we feel stressed or anxious, but can exacerbate the issue and be responsible for anxiety, fatigue, panic attacks, and a rise in blood pressure.

-Conversely, by countering these short, shallow breaths with long, deep ones, we can trick our bodies into reversing its feelings of anxiety, instead having a soothing and calming effect.
+Conversely, by countering these short, shallow breaths with long, deep ones, we can trick our bodies into reversing its feelings of anxiety, leaving us feeling soothed and calm.

 How can breathing exercises help to reduce anxiety and stress?

 To help our bodies feel more relaxed, we can work on taking deeper, more controlled breaths.
 Deep breathing – also known as belly or abdominal breathing – encourages full oxygen-carbon dioxide exchange, which helps to regulate our heartbeat and lower blood pressure.